Gauravsingh-45/hybTree-Pipeline/README.md

 http://www.iqtree.org/

 # Pipeline Inputs
-1. High Throughput DNA sequencing reads
+1. High Throughput DNA sequencing reads:
 Raw sequencing reads in FASTQ format.
 The cleaning and removal of contaminant sequences will be carried out by Hybtree pipeline.

-2. Reference genes
+2. Reference genes:
 Along with the reads, users also require a set of reference genes that cab be either nucleotide or amino acid sequences in FASTA format.
 These reference sequences can be obtained from OrthoDB, OMA browser or custom set of genes expected to be present across all the samples used for constructing phylogenetic tree.
 The reference sequence file can contain multiple sequences for each locus using sequence IDs.
 Each sequence ID should include the organism name and the gene identifier, separated by a hyphen.
 The name of this fasta file needs to be specified in the config file.

 example of a reference genes file :